<em>Hakonechloa</em>, herb of Japan: planting, cultivation, care

 Hakonechloa macra All Gold - Japanese Forest Grass

-Brightest, most yellow variety!
-Its entirely golden foliage can be seen from afar.
+Brightest, most luminous variety!
+Its entirely golden foliage stands out from afar.
 Placed in a large blue pot with matching rounded shape, it looks wonderful on a shaded terrace.

 • Flowering time September